Patrolman Paul Joseph Durkin

 Paul Joseph Durkin

-He interrupted a subject stealing items from a van parked on the roadway.
-Before he had an opportunity to exit his vehicle the man shot him through the window of his patrol car with a .22 caliber handgun.
-The subject was apprehended later the same day.
+He witnessed a subject carrying several items he believed to be stolen.
+Before he had an opportunity to exit his vehicle, the man shot him through the window of his patrol car twice at point-blank range with a .22 caliber handgun.
+When Patrolman Durkin was found by responding officers, the stolen items of a car stereo, speakers, and clothes were found next to his cruiser.

-Patrolman Durkin had served with the Youngstown Police Department for 12 years.
+Patrolman Durkin had served with the Youngstown Police Department for 12 years and was the 1983 officer of the year.
 He was survived by his wife and daughter.

 Bio